jamesjiayu/RAG/README.md

 2. The Gradio interface will launch in your web browser.
 3. Enter your question in the chat input.
 4. The chatbot will generate a response based on the fetched Wikipedia data.
-5. Use the sliders to adjust the `Max output tokens` and `Creativeness` of the responses.
+5. Use the sliders to adjust the `Max output tokens` and `Creativeness` of the responses

 ## Code Explanation